-What is EB?
+What is Epidermolysis Bullosa (EB)?

-Epidermolysis Bullosa (EB) — The Worst Disease You've Never Heard Of.™
+Epidermolysis Bullosa (EB) — "The Worst Disease You've Never Heard Of."

-Epidermolysis Bullosa, or EB, is a very rare genetic connective tissue disorder that affects 1 child out of every 20,000 births (that means about 200 children a year are born with EB).
-EB is actually a group of disorders that share a prominent manifestation of extremely fragile skin that blisters and tears from friction or trauma.
-Internal organs and bodily systems can also be seriously affected by EB.
-The list of secondary complications can be long and may require multiple interventions from a range of medical specialists.
-As of today, there is no cure or treatment.
-Daily wound care, pain management and protective bandaging are the only options available.
+Epidermolysis Bullosa (ep-i-der-mo-lie-sis bu-low-suh), or EB, is a rare genetic connective tissue disorder that affects 1 out of every 20,000 births in the United States (approximately 200 children a year are born with EB).
+There is no treatment or cure.
+There are many genetic and symptomatic variations of EB, but all share the prominent symptom of extremely fragile skin that blisters and tears from minor friction or trauma.
+Internal organs and bodily systems can also be seriously affected by the disease.
+EB is always painful, often pervasive and debilitating, and is in some cases lethal before the age of 30.
+EB affects both genders and every racial and ethnic background equally.
+Daily wound care, pain management, and protective bandaging are the only options available for people with EB.

 Those born with Epidermolysis Bullosa are often called “Butterfly Children” because as the analogy goes, their skin is as fragile as the wings of a butterfly.
 While many who live with milder forms of EB can lead long and productive lives, the list of manifestations and secondary complications in the more severe forms is lengthy and requires multiple interventions from a range of medical specialists.
 Those forms of EB result in disfigurement, disability, and in some cases early death.